academe/SagePay/README.md

 to feed into the framework that the end user interacts with.
 Work is still to be done here.

-Once a transaction registration is submitted successfuly, and the user is sent to SagePay to enter their card details, SagePay will send the result the the callback URL.
+Once a transaction registration is submitted successfuly, and the user is sent to SagePay to enter their card details, SagePay will send the result to the callback URL.
 This is easily handled, with mycallback.php looking something like this:

     // Gather the POST data.
     // For some platforms (e.g. WordPress) you may need to do some decoding of the POST data.

     $post = $_POST;

     // Set up the transaction model, same as when registering.
 Here is a slightly shorter-hand version.

     $register = new Academe\SagePay\Register();
     $register->setTransactionModel(new Academe\SagePay\Model\TransactionPdo())
         ->setDatabase('mysql:host=localhost;dbname=foobar', 'myuser', 'mypassword');